IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_slack.html.markdown

 	  * Constraints: The default value is `true`.
 	* `toolchain_unbind` - (Optional, Boolean) Generate `tool removed from toolchain` notifications.
 	  * Constraints: The default value is `true`.
 	* `webhook` - (Required, String) The incoming webhook used by Slack to receive events.
+You can use a toolchain secret reference for this parameter.
+For more information, see [Protecting your sensitive data in Continuous Delivery](https://cloud.ibm.com/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials).
 * `toolchain_id` - (Required, Forces new resource, String) ID of the toolchain to bind the tool to.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89abAB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}$/`.